-- Develop a centralized data acquisition and research coordinating center. - Serve as an international clearinghouse for investigators and industry in developing, administering, and analyzing clinical research in DGBIs. - Develop a portfolio of current and future study protocols and an accessible database of knowledge which can be adapted to address specific questions regarding DGBIs pathophysiology, impact, diagnosis and treatment.
+- Develop a centralized data acquisition and research coordinating center. - Serve as an international clearinghouse for investigators and industry in developing, administering, and analyzing clinical research in DGBIs. - Develop a portfolio of current and future study protocols and an accessible database of knowledge that can be adapted to address specific questions regarding DGBIs' pathophysiology, impact, diagnosis, and treatment.

 Legal Structure and Governance.
-The RFRI is governed by the Executive Committee consisting of Magnus Simren MD, PhD (Director and Chair of Executive Committee of RFRI and Board Member of RF), Douglas Drossman MD (RF President Emeritus and CEO) and Jan Tack MD, PhD (RF President).
+The RFRI is governed by the Executive Committee consisting of Magnus Simren MD, PhD (Director and Chair of the Executive Committee of RFRI and Board Member of RF), Douglas Drossman MD (RF President Emeritus and CEO), and Jan Tack MD, PhD (RF President and Chairman of the Board).
 It is a Type I supporting organization of the Rome Foundation (RF) under Section 509(a)(3) of the US Internal Revenue Code.
-The corporate office is located in North Carolina, USA; therefore, the RFRI is represented by Douglas Drossman MD (President) and Johannah Ruddy (Secretary/Treasurer) for legal and tax purposes.
+The corporate office is located in North Carolina, USA; therefore, the RFRI is represented by Douglas Drossman, MD (President), for legal and tax purposes.